 Use the available drop-down menus at the top of the library window to filter the media that is displayed.
-For example, when viewing the media in the Media Room, use the Media Content drop-down to display just your media content, the available color boards, backgrounds, your saved projects, or to select a tag.
+For example, when viewing the media in the Media Room, use the Media Content drop-down to display just your imported media files, available color boards, background music and images, sounds clips, and your saved projects.
 Select Express Projects to view a library of project templates you can use.
 See Using an Express Project for more information.